Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 On the other hand, speculation is a more short-term endeavor, and is based on the willingness to risk substantial losses for the hope of significant gains.
 It’s more based on market psychology than on analyzing actual cash flows of business.

-The price-to-earnings ratio of a stock, or P/E, is one of the most well-known stock valuation metrics.
-It’s the price of a share divided by the earnings per share, or more broadly, the price of a company divided by the earnings of that company.
+For example, the price-to-earnings ratio of a stock, or P/E, is one of the most well-known stock valuation metrics.
+It’s the price of a share divided by the earnings per share, or more broadly, the price of a company divided by the net income of that company.

 The higher the P/E of a stock, the more investors are willing to pay for each dollar of earnings.
 And you can average this for an entire index; it’s common to look at the average P/E of the S&P 500, a collection of about 500 of the largest corporations in the United States.